User Guide

 Usage: writeout [integer]

-best point so far (used for checking purposes only):
+(used for checking purposes only)

 Usage: writebad